Tai shogi: Promotion

 The vast majority of pieces cannot promote.
 Those that can promote, however, must promote at the end of their first capturing move.
 Promotion is indicated by turning the piece over after it moves, revealing the character for the promoted piece.
 There are no promotion zones; dots on the board that usually represent promotion zones are present after the sixth rank only as a placement guide for initial setup.
 All this is as in dai dai shogi.

 Promoting a piece has the effect of changing how that piece moves: see the table above for what each piece promotes to.

 Pieces which are already promoted cannot promote again, except as follows:

-Any piece, promoted or not, that captures a Deva or teaching king (a promoted Deva) promotes to a teaching king.
-This is effected by replacing it on the board with the captured piece.
+Any piece promoted or not, that captures a Deva or teaching king (a promoted Deva) promotes to a teaching king.
+This is brought about by replacing it on the board with the captured piece.
 Similarly, any piece that captures a dark spirit or Buddhist spirit (a promoted dark spirit) promotes to a Buddhist spirit.
 This is sometimes expressed as the piece being contagious: when something captures a contagious piece type, it becomes that piece type.
-The only exception is (potentially) royal pieces (emperors, princes, and drunk elephants) which promote to their normal promoted forms, or stay as they are if unpromotable or already promoted.
+The only exception is (potentially) royal pieces (emperors, princes, and drunk elephants) which promote to their normal promoted forms or stay as they are if unpromotable or already promoted.

 It is not clear what happens if a multi-capturing piece such as a lion or a lion dog captures two different contagious piece types in one turn, e.g. a lion capturing both a teaching king and a Buddhist spirit on the same turn.
 Although the situation is very unlikely to arise, an official of the Japanese Chu Shogi Association has suggested in discussion with H. G. Muller (who programmed an engine HaChu for chu shogi and wrote the descriptions for some large shogi variants for The Chess Variant Pages) that the multi-capturing piece would promote to the last piece captured.
-In the case of a lion dog capturing two pieces on the same orthogonal or diagonal, it would not be permitted to jump over the first piece, capture the second, and then move back to capture the first.
+In the case of a lion dog capturing two pieces on the same orthogonal or diagonal, the official claimed that it would not be permitted to jump over the first piece, capture the second, and then move back to capture the first, though Muller admits that the logic did not "make much sense" to him and that he would be happy with the option to choose.
+(Note that this situation is extremely theoretical anyway, because allowing both these powerful pieces to be captured at once would imply very poor play.)

 Otherwise, pieces don't promote more than once: they only have two sides.